InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 This integration creates interoperability and data synchronization by utilizing both the Finsemble Router API and Terminal Connect API.

 Terminal Connect allows you to link proprietary apps with the Terminal.
-This integration implements those Terminal Connect API calls where we saw useful and relevant use cases.
+This integration implements example Terminal Connect API calls where we saw useful and relevant use cases.

 The Finsemble Router API is used to communicate with other Finsemble components.
 In this integration, we use separate Router channels as API endpoints.
 The Terminal Connect API interfaces with the Finsemble Router API to pass messages between Bloomberg Terminal panels/LaunchPad windows and Finsemble components.